 - Pure F&B costs: Ingredients, kitchen staff, F&B manager

-- Shared costs: Reception, housekeeping, building costs, general manager
+- Shared costs: Reception, housekeeping, building expenses, general manager

 - Room costs: Housekeeping, linens, room maintenance

-For your F&B cost price you only calculate with the first two categories.
-Room costs belong with your accommodation price.
+Your F&B pricing should only include the first two categories.
+Room costs belong with accommodation pricing.

 Step-by-step cost price calculation

-Start with your pure ingredient costs per dish.
-This works the same as in a restaurant:
+Start with your raw ingredient costs per dish.
+This follows standard restaurant costing:

 Ingredients for a steak in your hotel restaurant: